Claire Adler is a Museum and Heritage Consultant who specialises in:

 - Working as a Critical Friend on projects to help museums, community groups, churches and special interest groups to develop their projects to the highest standards.

-I have over 20 years of experience of setting up museums, developing museum education services and engaging museums with their local communities.
+With over 20 years of experience of setting up museums, developing museum education services and engaging museums with their local communities.
 I have set up the Huguenot Museum, Rochester (opened May 2015) and Hackney Museum and I have worked with museums and heritage sites as varied as the Natural History Museum to Wisbech Cemetery.
 As a result of this work, over the past 10 years I have become very interested in working with communities to help them understand and interpret the history of their locality and community to encourage community development and cohesion.
 This work has involved working with community groups, churches, cathedrals, NHS Trusts and whole town redevelopments.

 I have a Museums Association Diploma and a Masters Degree in Museums Studies from University of Leicester, where I specialised in Museum Education.
 I am based in Cambridge but work across the UK.